Bergman metric on the symmetrized bidisc and its consequences: Complex geometric consequences

 \begin{rema} We are kindly informed by Nikolai Nikolov that this result is known by the property of the squeezing functions on $\mathbb{C}$-convex domains (cf. \cite{NNAL17,NNPPZW08}). \end{rema}

 The next corollary is motivated by Example 5.1 and 5.2 in \cite{WY18} and the proof also follows from the argument there.

 \begin{coro} Given any complete K\"ahler manifold $(X, g_X)$ such that the holomorphic sectional curvature is between two negative numbers, the holomorphic sectional curvature of the product metric $g^B_{G_2} \oplus g_X$ on $\Omega:=G_2\times X$ is between two negative numbers.
 As a consequence, any closed complex submanifold $S$ of $\Omega$ admits the unique complete K\"ahler-Einstein metric $g_S^{KE}$ with Ricci curvature equal to $-1$.
-Moreover, $g_S^{KE}$, the Kobayashi-Royden metric $g_S^K$, and the restriction of the K\"ahler-Einstein metric on $\Omega$ to $S$ are uniformly equivalent. \end{coro}
+Moreover, $g_S^{KE}$, the Kobayashi-Royden metric $g_S^K$ are uniformly equivalent. \end{coro}

 \begin{proof} It follows from Theorem~\ref{main} that the holomorphic sectional curvature of $g^B_{G_2} \oplus g_X$ is negatively pinched.
-By Theorem 3 and Theorem 9 in \cite{WY17}, the holomorphic sectional curvature of K\"ahler-Einstein metric $g^{KE}_\Omega$ on $\Omega$ is negatively pinched and $g^{KE}_\Omega$ has the quasi-bounded geometry.
-Therefore, the second fundamental form of $S$ with respect to the restriction $g^{KE}_\Omega|_S$ is bounded.
-By the decreasing property for holomorphic sectional curvature and the Gauss-Codazzi equation, the holomorphic sectional curvature of $g^{KE}_\Omega|_S$ is negatively pinched.
-The conclusion follows from Theorem 2 and Theorem 3 in \cite{WY17} again. \end{proof}
+By Lemma 13 in \cite{WY17}, there exists a complete K\"ahler metric $g_{\Omega}$ on $\Omega$ such that the holomorphic sectional curvature of $g_{\Omega}$ is negatively pinched and $g_{\Omega}$ has the quasi-bounded geometry.
+Therefore, the second fundamental form of $S$ with respect to the restriction $g_\Omega|_S$ is bounded.
+By the decreasing property for holomorphic sectional curvature and the Gauss-Codazzi equation, the holomorphic sectional curvature of $g_\Omega|_S$ is negatively pinched.
+The conclusion follows from Theorem 2 and Theorem 3 in \cite{WY17}. \end{proof}

 {\bf Acknowledgement:} The second author is supported by National Science Foundation grant DMS-1412384, Simons Foundation grant \#429722 and CUSE grant program at Syracuse University.
 Both authors thank Damin Wu for the very helpful discussions and thank Lixin Shen for his help on the numerical analysis.
 We also thank Nikolai Nikolov for informing us his results \cite{NNAL17, NNPPZW08} on the invariant metrics on the symmetrized bidisc.